MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 Use Label and Wording
 ^^^^^^^^^^^^^^^^^^^^^

-Here, we will use labels and wording to get a more understandable explanabily. - features_dict : allow users to rename the features of their datasets with the one needed - label_dict : allow users in classification problems to rename label predicted with the one needed - postprocessing : allow users to apply some wording to the features
+Here, we use labels and wording to get a more understandable explainabily. - features_dict : allow users to rename the features of their datasets with the one needed - label_dict : allow users in classification problems to rename label predicted with the one needed - postprocessing : allow users to apply some wording to the features